75lb/handbrake-js/README.md

 Use as a library
 --------------------
-Handbrake-js has a single method ("run").
-There are two ways invoke it, one involves listening for events:
+Handbrake-js has a single method: run.

+### handbrake.run(handbrakeOptions)

+There are two ways to invoke run(), the first returns an event emitter.
+This approach gives you the output as it happens.

     var handbrake = require("handbrake-js");